-- 1. rubber truncheons, and other truncheons used in police intervention, - 2. tear gas and other irritants, which cause only a short-term health impairment, - 3. water canons, - 4. firearms, as listed in category I., para.
-1 and 2 of the Annex I to the State Treaty concerning the Restoration of an Independent And Democratic Austria, Federal Law Gazette No. 152/1955, which support the officers listed in Article 2 to fulfil their duty as instructed by their superior authority or their service.
+- 1. rubber truncheons, and other truncheons used in police intervention, - 2. tear gas and other irritants, which cause only a short-term health impairment, - 3. water canons, - 4. firearms, except the ones listed in category I., Z 3 of the Annex I to the State Treaty concerning the Restoration of an Independent And Democratic Austria, Federal Law Gazette No. 152/1955, which support the officers listed in Article 2 to fulfil their duty as instructed by their superior authority or their service.

 Article 4.
-Use of arms is admissible only, if lesser measures, such as the order to restore lawful condition, threat of use of firearms, pursuit of a fugitive, use of physical force, or other available lesser means, such as handcuffs or technical barriers, have proven unsuitable or ineffective.
+Use of arms is admissible only, if lesser measures, such as the order to restore lawful condition, threat of use of firearms, pursuit of a fugitive, use of physical force, or other available lesser means, such as handcuffs or technical barriers, appear unsuitable or have proven ineffective.